fengxia41103/myblog/content/pages/resume.md

   </div>
 </div>

+* Admin knowledge of RedHat subscription management, Satellite, Ansible Tower and RHHI.

+    - **Sample writings**: [RH Satellite][19]

 * Lenovo Open Cloud product.
 Team lead of its Platform and CICD.
   Drove overall network design and architecture decision.
 Developed pyhton scrips and playbooks to automate RHHI setup from baremetal.
-  Admin of RedHat subscription management, Satellite, Ansible Tower and RHHI.

     - **Tools**: RedHat RHHI, RedHat Satellite, RedHat Ansible Tower, RHEL 7 server cloud image, kvm
-    - **Sample writings**: [RH Satellite][19], [Config Lenovo switches ENOS & CNOS][16],
+    - **Sample writings**: [Config Lenovo switches ENOS & CNOS][16],
       [Config Lenovo server to RAID][17]

 * Forked [Netbox][18] by Digital Ocean.
-Main developer to redesign its model and add to its function so it is used as central management tool in Lenovo labs.
-New functions include scanning and draw live network topology through collection of LLDP and MAC address table data.
-Developed script to speak to Lenovo switch via telnet, BMC via SSH, and server OS via Ansible.
+Sole developer to retrofit its models and add function so that it was used as central management tool of Lenovo LCTC labs.
+Extend Netbox architecture to include Redis for async task.
+Script switch and server scanning to pull a list of information, such as LLDP neighbors and switch MAC address table, and draw topology of server-switch & switch-switch physical connections.
+Scripts in [github][18].

     - **Tools**: Django, Celery, Redis, Postgresql, Ansible, pexpect
     - **Sample writings**: [Netbox design][15]